tel: +48 22 499 98 98

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Health risk associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is crucial in the context of child safety.
-Additionally, small elements of these devices can be problematic in medical diagnosis in case of swallowing.
+• Health risk to health from tiny fragments of magnets can be dangerous, if swallowed, which is particularly important in the context of children's health.
+It's also worth noting that small elements of these products can complicate diagnosis in case of swallowing.

 To handle magnets properly, it is best to familiarize yourself with our information beforehand.
 This will help you avoid significant harm to your body and the magnets themselves.